-Contact an Experienced Clifton DWI Defense Attorney Who Will Protect Your License
+Contact an Experienced Union Township DWI Defense Lawyer Who Will Protect Your License

 If you lose your driver’s license, you could struggle to maintain your employment.
 Perhaps public transportation to and from your place of work isn’t convenient.
 Moreover, it could be embarrassing to have to explain to your boss and co-workers why you no longer have a valid driver’s license.
 Even relatively mundane tasks like picking up your kids from soccer practice or going to the grocery store could become arduous because you can’t legally operate a motor vehicle.